Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Ensembles are Accurate, Efficient, and Fast to Train

 \subsection{Experimental Details}

-We conduct experiments on three architecture families: EfficientNet~\cite{tan2019efficientnet}, ResNet~\cite{he2016deep} and MobileNetV2~\cite{sandler2018mobilenetv2}.
-The EfficientNet family consists of eight networks: B0 to B7.
-We consider four networks in the ResNet family: ResNet-50/101/152/200.
-For MobileNetV2, we consider MobileNetV2-0.75@160, 1.0@160, 1.0@192, 1.0@224, and 1.4@224.
-Each MobileNetV2 network is represented in the form of $w$@$r$, where $w$ is the width multiplier and $r$ is the image resolution.
+We analyze the efficiency of ensembles of EfficientNet, ResNet, or MobileNetV2 on ImageNet.
 For EfficientNet, we consider ensembles of two to four models of either the same or different architectures.
-When the same architecture is used multiple times in an ensemble, \eg, B5 and B5, they are different models trained separately from different random initializations.
-The FLOPS range of ResNet or MobileNetV2 models is relatively narrow compared to EfficientNet, so we only consider ensembles of two models for ResNet and MobileNetV2.
+Note that we only try different combinations of architectures used in the ensemble, but not the combinations of models.
+For example, when an ensemble contains an EfficientNet-B5, while we have multiple B5 models available, we just randomly pick one but do not try all possible choices.
+The FLOPs range of ResNet or MobileNetV2 models is relatively narrow compared with EfficientNet, so we only consider ensembles of two models for ResNet and MobileNetV2.